JackKuo666/AMP-SEMiner-Portal/backend/README.md

-# AMP-SEMiner-Portal-backend
+# backend
-This is the portal backend code for our new article AMP-SEMiner
+This is the Data Portal backend code

 below are two ways to run the backend code